cmorris2945/ai_agents/README.md

 This code enables an AI analyst to **conduct structured interviews**, starting with an **introduction** and **focused questions**, refining insights along the way.
 It dynamically adjusts based on **persona, goals, and prior messages**, making it ideal for **deep-dive explorations** of complex topics.

-### # Project TWO....
-Agent with Long-Term Memory that will manage a "to-do" list for you....
+### # Project TWO:  Agent with Long-Term Memory that will manage a "to-do" list for you....

 #### Example Output